-The School GHG Calculator consists of a spreadsheet with forms to enter usage of fuel, electricity, and other emissions sources and apply the appropriate emission factors.
-Most calculations are transparent so students can see how the emission factors are applied, as well as various conversions of units that are necessary.
+The free School GHG Calculator consists of a spreadsheet with forms to enter usage of fuel, electricity, and other emissions sources; it then applies the appropriate emission factors.
+Most calculations are visible so students can see how the emission factors are applied, as well as various conversions of units that are necessary.

 The Calculator comes with instructions, but following is a list of what it covers.